 Worm castings are basically worm manure.
-This is a high quality, all-natural fertilizer that gardeners love.
-You are, in effect, a worm grower!
+This is a high-quality, all-natural fertilizer that gardeners love.
+So, if you produce worm castings, you are, in effect, a worm grower!

 You can feed them all your leftover food scraps and garden produce, so they’re excellent for recycling, too.
 Worm castings are a great way to make a living.

-One of my friends recently showed me his aquaponics greenhouse and, incidentally, we wondered past an interesting setup that looked a bit like a worm farm bin.
+One of my friends recently showed me his aquaponics greenhouse and incidentally, we wandered past an interesting setup that looked a bit like a worm farm bin.